Cathy Galvin

 Ian Pople

-Ring Road is an archaeology and rediscovering of what it means to be a
+Ring Road is an archaeology and rediscovering of what it means to be a citizen of this fabled city.

 David Morley